When should you take your Christmas tree and decorations down? Twelfth Night and Epiphany traditions explained

-Too early and your a Scrooge, too late and you’re in for a bout of bad luck – here’s when you should dress down your tree, according to tradition.
+Too early and you’re a Scrooge, too late and you’re in for a bout of bad luck – here’s when you should dress down your tree, according to tradition.

 Christmas tradition dictates that decorated trees should be removed on either January 5 or 6 rather than Boxing Day.These designated dates align with the Christian celebrations of Twelfth Night and Epiphany.